gcsescience.com 35 gcsescience.com

 Alcohols are organic

-molecules which form an homologous series
+molecules that form an homologous series

 with the general